thma/CommutativeMonoid/README.md

 > sequence of list elements in the reduction phase &mdash; it will only work correct if the intermediary data structure is a
 > commutative monoid under the reduce operation.

-In the following section we will implement a parallel mad-reduce in Haskell in try to validate our theory with property based testing.
+In the following section we will implement a parallel MapReduce in Haskell in try to validate our theory with property based testing.

 ## Parallel MapReduce in Haskell